 Scott Willis (Manager)

-I moved from from academic world to practical action in 2008, as a founding member of the Blueskin Resilient Communities Trust.
+I moved from academic world to practical action in 2008, as a founding member of the Blueskin Resilient Communities Trust.
 That same year I became its manager.
-Over the past 9 years I have had to navigate the challenges of establishing and maintaining our small charitable NGO working to create local climate solutions in a sea of complacency (although positive change is now in the air).
+Over the past 11 years I have had to navigate the challenges of establishing and maintaining our small charitable NGO working to create local climate solutions in a sea of complacency (although positive change is now in the air).
 From late 2009 my main work was project management of Blueskin Energy Ltd (BEL).
 In late 2017 BEL, working with P2Power launched the Blueskin Energy Network – a local smart grid.
 However as Trust Manager I oversee all projects and activities and I am passionate about community, collaborative effort and confronting the great challenge of climate change.
 I juggle many responsibilities on tight resources to maintain a strongoperational team and deliver BRCT objectives.
 I am also Chair of the Energy Committee at the Otago Chamber of Commerce and serve as a Trustee on the Cosy Homes Charitable Trust.

 Camilla Cox (Policy)